 "The Bolshevists want to break entirely with the past and start anew.
-The Socialists do not believe that a complete break is either possible or desirable.
+The Socialists do not believe that a complete break is either possible or desirable. . . . .

-"If we are to remain a politically free people the inevitable outcome must be that the people must take possession collectively of the social means of production and distribu-tion-and use them for the nation as a whole-and that is called Socialism.
+"If we are to remain a politically free people the inevitable outcome must be that the people must take possession collectively of the social means of production and distribution-and use them for the nation as a whole-and that is called Socialism.

-The measures that the Socialists will take-must closely connect with the present system and evolve from it.
+"The measures that the Socialists will take-must closely connect with the present system and evolve from it.

-The Socialists believe that everything that is necessary for the life of the nation-for the enjoyment of everybody within the nation-the nation is to own and manage.
-Everything that is necessary for the life and development of the state-the state is to own and manage.
+"The Socialists believe that everything that is necessary

+for the life of the nation-for the enjoyment of everybody within the nation-the nation is to own and manage. . . .
+"Everything that is necessary for the life and development of the creation that the nation is not because the control of the creation."

-"Everything that is necessary for the life and development of the city-the city is to own and manage. .
-Everything that the individual can own and manage best-the individual is to own and manage There will be plenty of enterprises left for the initiative of the individual."
+"Everything that is necessary for the life and development of the state-the state is to own and manage. . . . .
+"Everything that is necessary for the life and develop-

 This is nothing but State Capitalism in its most complete form.
 Mr. Hearst will cheerfully endorse it.
-In it there is not a word to indicate that the proletariat must control the State, and that it must, as Marx points out, break down the capitalist State apparatus and re-build anew the entire machinery government and of production.
-There is very little difference between this ideal and the industrial organization of Imperial Germany before the
+In it there is not a word to indicate that the proletariat must control the State, and that it must, as Marx points out, break down the capitalist State apparatus and re-build anew the entire machinery of government and of production.
+There is very little difference between this ideal and the industrial organization of Imperial Germany before the war.

 Meyer London's career in Congress began little better.
-In a speech supporting the Jones bill giving citizenship to the Porto Ricans, London threatened that if Congress denied the ballot to these people it would be placing in their hands "the bomb of the revolutionist and the assassin's knife." diately the House was in an uproar; the members sternly threatened that they would discipline the Socialist Congressman unless he withdrew his remarks, so Socialist Congressman Meyer London apologized and ate his words.
+In a speech supporting the Jones bill giving citizenship to the Porto Ricans, London threatened that if Congress denied the ballot to these people it would be placing in their hands "the bomb of the revolutionist and the 'assassin's knife."
+Immediately the House was in an uproar; the members sternly threatened that they would discipline the Socialist Congressman unless he withdrew his remarks, so Socialist Congressman Meyer London apologized and ate his words.